Background

 if (s === 0) {

-// When the saturation is 0, the color is gray
+// When saturation is 0, the color is gray

 r = g = b = l;